-What's New in Ruby 2.5?
+What's new in Ruby 2.5?

 The Ruby core team has traditionally released a new version of Ruby on Christmas day, and this Christmas, we got Ruby 2.5.
 A couple of years ago, I started posting a summary of Ruby changes (2.4, 2.3), and this year’s version is here.